Meettya/whet.extend/Readme.md

-# node.extend-coffeescript
+# whet.extend

-A CoffeeScript port of node.extend as port of jQuery.extend that **actually works** on node.js
+A sharped version of node.extend as port of jQuery.extend that **actually works** on node.js